By Séamus Rea

 by Kathleen Holman

 The Fourth Choir moved to Zoom rehearsals in March and postponed indefinitely our spring and summer concerts.
-We’ve continued to have weekly virtual rehearsals because we took a survey and members said they wanted that.
+From March through July, we’ve continued to have weekly virtual rehearsals because we took a survey and members said they wanted that.
 Everyone felt it was important to keep in touch with each other, so we could be supportive of each other during this difficult time.
 We also wanted to remain ‘vocally fit’ so that when we do get back together in person, we won’t have lost too much from not singing together.

 Because we have continued to provide musical and social benefits to members, we have also been able to raise donations and provide income to Dominic Ellis-Peckham, our Artistic Director, who, like all professional musicians, has been financially affected by the lock down.
 Supporting professional musicians has always been something the choir leadership is passionate about.